chaoss/augur/docs/new-install.md

 Here we ensure your system is up to date, install required python libraries, install postgresql, and install our queuing infrastrucutre, which is composed of redis-server and rabbitmq-server

 ### Ubuntu OS
-These commands work on a pure Ubuntu OS, or a WSL running an Ubuntu Instance
+These commands work on a pure Ubuntu OS, or a WSL running an Ubuntu Instance.

 	#### Executable
 	```shell